lsst-sqre/safir/docs/user-guide/pydantic-redis.rst

    assert drew.id == 1
    assert drew.name == "Drew"

-You can scan for all keys that match a pattern with the `~safir.pydanticredis.PydanticRedisStorage.scan` method:
+You can scan for all keys that match a pattern with the `~safir.redis.PydanticRedisStorage.scan` method:

 .. code-block:: python